pratixashah/Weather-Dashboard/README.md

 - A Home Page Link:
   - Has the name of the site on the left of the nav which allows users to return to the landing page from any page.
 - A responsive nav(Navigation Menu):
-  - Uses meaningful glyphicons next to links in the header
+  - Uses meaningful glyphicons next to links in the header.
   - Contains a dropdown menu on the right of the navbar named “Plots” that provides a link to each individual visualization page.
   - Provides two more text links on the right: “Comparison,” which links to the comparison page, and “Data,” which links to the data page.
   - It gets collapsed at small screen size and change background color as well.
-  - Contains active page link highlighted and disabled for the same page in the header (Except Home Page link named "Latitude" - All time Accessible)
+  - Contains active page link highlighted and disabled for the same page in the header (Except Home Page link named "Latitude" - All time Accessible).
 - Visualization Navigation:
-  - Has visualization navigation on every visualizations page with an active state
+  - Has visualization navigation on every visualizations page with an active state.

   ## A landing page containing(index.html):
     - An explanation of the project.